ekapolc/pattern_course18/Project/README.md

 ## Write-up (14 points)

-Write-up due: Sunday 10th December (**No extensions!
+Write-up due: Monday 10th December (**No extensions!
 Late submissions will cause a delay in your grade!**)

 A maximum of four-page (double column) or eight-page (single column) write-up.
 Each group is encouraged to do the write-up in latex (3 bonus points).